AndreGGomes/conway-s-game-of-life/README.md

 Run the following CMake commands inside the "build" directory (with CMake installed):

     cmake ..; cmake --build .

-Now you will have an executable calle
+Now you will have an executable file called "conway_game_of_life" in your build directory

 ## Playing the game